KKKING77777/COMS4105-Practical3-OFDM-DAB/README.md

 ## Results summary

-The OFDM implementation achieves 0% BER under perfect conditions.
-Frequency estimation works reliably within ±8 subcarriers.
-Multipath delays up to the guard time (4μs) are handled well, with EVM staying below 62%.
-The over-the-air processing successfully decodes data from 802.15.4g captures.
-DAB decoder extracts 76 symbols from real BBC broadcast data.
+The OFDM system reaches 0% BER with no imperfections.
+Frequency estimation is very robust to errors, working well within ±8 subcarriers.
+Multipath delays up to the guard time (4μs) can be handled, with EVM staying below 62%.
+The over-the-air processing was successfully used to decode data from 802.15.4g captures.
+The DAB decoder can successfully extract the 76 symbols from real BBC broadcast data.

 ## Data requirements

-You need the DAB WAV file for exercise 4.3 but it's too big for GitHub (313MB).
-Everything else should work with the included data files.
+The DAB WAV file required for exercise 4.3 was too large to host on GitHub (313MB), so it was excluded.
+All other data should be present and the exercises should run successfully.

 ## Technical details

-OFDM uses 52 active subcarriers with 31.25kHz spacing and 32μs useful symbol time.
-DAB follows Mode I specification with 2.048MHz sampling rate.
-Both systems use differential encoding - QPSK for OFDM and π/4 DPSK for DAB.
-The multipath channel model includes realistic delay spreads and the frequency estimation uses power-based detection.
+The OFDM system has 52 active subcarriers, with a spacing of 31.25kHz and a useful symbol time of 32μs.
+DAB sampling rate and other parameters are set to Mode I specification, with a sampling rate of 2.048MHz.
+Both systems use differential encoding, QPSK for OFDM and π/4 DPSK for DAB.
+The multipath channel model includes realistic multipath delay spreads.
+The frequency estimation uses the power-based method for detection.